Every Pole Dancers Must Have...But Where To Start?

 Why is this even a problem?

 Often, the biggest issue is climate.
-With the ever-popular chrome and stainless steel poles, a warm pole is a sticky pole.
+With the ever-popular chrome and stainless steel poles, for most of us a warm pole is a sticky pole.
 If your studio or training place is cold and dry, warming up the pole can be quite difficult, resulting in a frustrating training session.
 But we walk a fine line: a studio that is too hot or humid can result in excess sweat building up and creating a slick coating on the pole.
+Climate can also mess with the natural grip from our skin, too much sweat, too dry, it can be lucky dip how your grip will be on any given day.
+Hence the need to build that upper body strength to take the pressure off out hands!
+I have extremely dry skin in both summer and winter, so a cold pole is the WORST thing in the world.
+I make sure my skin is moisturised everyday with a pole friendly moisturiser.
+For me Pole Physics is a gift from the Pole Gods to keep my aligator skin at bay!
+I then make sure when I warm up and are training I am in constant contact with the pole, creating lots of friction and making it nice and warm and grippy!!

 Grip aids to the rescue

-If you need something to stop excessive sweating, try an anti-perspirant like Tite Grip or Dry Hands.
-Another option is our chalk based product, Petzel which will also tackle sweat on palms and other grip points.
-For those Polers who have drier skin, a layer of ‘tack’ can combat the slip n’ slide.
+However, in saying that it doesn't mean we can't make a few pointers abour different grips out there.
+The main issue that we all want tackled is excessive sweating.
+If you need something to stop excessive sweating, try an anti-perspirant like Tite Grip I or Dry Hands (if you can get it!!).
+Another option is our chalk based product, Petzl which will also tackle sweat on palms and other grip points and Tite Grip II for less excessive sweating.
+With Dry Hands being so scare, we have some new products on the market, Pole Grip and Enviro Grip.
+The feedback on both these products has been great!
+We are also trialling Better Grip, and we hope to have this hitting our website soon!
+For those Polers who have drier skin (like me), a layer of ‘tack’ can combat the slip n’ slide.
 Dew Point, Hydro Attack (which is all natural and vegan friendly) and iTac are all contact point body grips and perfect for this issue.
 For your hands, Mighty Grip is a ground down resin in a powder form that is heat activated and perfect for your hands.
-To find out which grip is best for you, check out this grip aid review table by Aerial Amy.
+The on top of all of that, lets not forget the AMAZING Dancing Dust grip products that make you sparkle while you fly around the pole!
+Check out our full Grip Range here!

 My fav’s and a little trick of the trade

 I have to stress, grip problems are very personal and the solutions work differently for everyone.
 You might have to try a few products before you find your favourite.
 You may also find what works in the summer is less effective in the colder months.
 Don’t give up, though, a little experimentation can lead you to the perfect solution.
-For me, Dry Hands is my go to hand grip which I switch up with my Lupit Grip Pad (available soon), for my body, I am an iTac and Hydro Attack fan depending on the climate and how dry my skin is.
-For those of you are super sweaty, we have stumbled upon the combination of Tite Grip I and Dry Hands together, which from the feedback is an awesome combo.
+For me, I get a little sweaty on my hands in summer months, and I definately like poling in spring more than any other months as my skin and hands dry right out.
+Dry Hands is my go to hand grip which I switch up with my Lupit Grip Pad (resin based ) and Enviro Grip, for my body, I am Hydro Attack fan along with Tite Grip II depending on the climate and how dry my skin is.
+For my absolute worst case scenarios, I pull out the iTac (or pole glue ha ha ha).
+For those of you are super sweaty on your hands, we have stumbled upon the combination of Tite Grip I and Dry Hands together, which from the feedback is an awesome combo.
 The Tite Grip minimises the perspiration allowing the Dry Hands to stay on longer and provide the grip you need.